pookjw/darksun/README.md

 Tested on macOS.
 Requires xz.
 Install it from brew.
 Happy reversing. :D

-**This project was discontinued.** I'm rewriting the script named [lightsun](https://github.com/pookjw/lightsun), iclu. parsing macOS catalog feature. darksun won't receive additional feature.
+**This project was discontinued.** I'm rewriting the script named [lightsun](https://github.com/pookjw/lightsun), iclu. parsing macOS catalog feature. [lightsun](https://github.com/pookjw/lightsun) is not stable yet so not recommend to use this.
+Anyway, So darksun won't receive additional feature.

 ## Compatiblity